 Course Review | All courses undergo 3 formal reviews as a way to check for 1) Pedagogy (structure), 2) Practicality (content), & 3) Functionality (course site). |

-Eight Dates | The key 8 deliverable dates that all course design projects need to have. #1: Architecture Draft 1 Due #2: Architecture Final Draft Due #3: Content Design Draft 1 Due #4: Course Content Final Draft Due #5: Course Completion Due #6: Bug Bash Due #7: Course Rollover #8: Official Course Handoff |
+The key 8 deliverable dates that all course design projects need to have. #1: Architecture Draft 1 Due #2: Architecture Final Draft Due #3: Content Design Draft 1 Due #4: Course Content Final Draft Due #5: Course Completion Due #6: Bug Bash Due #7: Course Rollover #8: Official Course Handoff |

-Faculty Training | Training and support that is offered to the faculty member before teaching an Online or Hybrid course developed by AT. |
+Faculty Training | Training and support that is offered to the faculty member before teaching an Online or Hybrid course developed by DIL. |

-In-Flight Support | In-flight support maintains the course site while it is “live” or “active” and ensures everything that was built by AT functions as it should. |
+In-Flight Support | In-flight support maintains the course site while it is “live” or “active” and ensures everything that was built by DIL functions as it should. |

 Pulse Checks | A colloquial term referring to the collection of student feedback while the course is “live” in order to make improvements or address questions. |